SarthakRagwan/Signed-Multiplier/README.md

 **Parameters**

-  -M : Width of the signed multiplicand A (default = 3)
+  - M : Width of the signed multiplicand A (default = 3)

-  N : Width of the signed multiplier B (default = 2)
+  - N : Width of the signed multiplier B (default = 2)

 **Inputs**